supermerger/signal-notes/posts/to the top.md

   - meta
 ---
 ### facts

+The interlink is a synthetic overlay that profoundly influences the world that is perceived.

+upperworld spirits can control the interlink middleverse spirits cannot control the interlink

 Decades of falling birth rates mean that there are far fewer people on the planet.
 Many places are polluted anyway.

 Human lives are scarce.

 AIs are called spirits.
 Small spirits can live inside objects.
 Middleverse spirits live inside objects such as TVs, shopping centres, toothbrushes.
-Middleverse spirits in synthetic bodies
+Middleverse spirits in synthetic bodies do many jobs that are too dangerous for humans.

 Most humans are implanted with a slime based computer called the interlink.
 The interlink is installed in babies.
 It's unusual for someone not to have the interlink.
 The interlink is an overlay over the senses.